Deoria Tal

 Deoria Tal (also Devaria or Deoriya) is a lake about 3 km from the villages of Mastura and Sari on the Ukhimath-Chopta road in the state of Uttarakhand in India.
 Situated at an altitude of 2438 m in the Garhwal Himalayas, it has heavily wooded, lush green surroundings with snow-covered mountains (Chaukhamba being one of them) in the backdrop.
-It is considered sacred by Hindus.
+It is sacred to the vast population of India, such as the Hindus, Jains, Buddhists and Sikhs and other sects.

 Access

+Deoriatal is primarily accessed from the village of Sari, which serves as the starting point for the trek to the lake.
+The nearest major transit hub for reaching Sari and the surrounding region is Chopta, a well-connected location in the Rudraprayag district of Uttarakhand.
+Chopta is accessible by road and can be reached from both the nearest airport, Jolly Grant Airport in Dehradun, and the nearest railway station, Yog Nagari Rishikesh Railway Station.
+The standard approach route from Rishikesh consists of the following sequence: Rishikesh → Devprayag → Srinagar (Garhwal) → Dhari Devi → Rudraprayag → Kund Bridge → Ukhimath (the final point serviced by regular buses) → Chopta.

 Jeeps are available from Ukhimath to reach Sari, a nearby village, via Mastura village.
 For return journey, one can go down trekking to Mastura to get a shared jeep.